Victoria County, Trinidad and Tobago

 Victoria was a county on Trinidad island in Trinidad and Tobago.

-The county of Victoria was named in honour of Queen Victoria during the colonial British Trinidad and Tobago period.
+The county of Victoria was named in honour of Queen Victoria during the colonial period.

 Geography

 Victoria County covers 813 km2 (314 mi2).

 The county is bordered on the north by Caroni County, the south by Saint Patrick County, and in the east by Mayaro County and Nariva County.
 To the west its shores are on the Gulf of Paria.

 The county is divided into five wards: